-Ethan eventually began to engage and share his gifts and strengths with the group.
+Evan eventually began to engage and share his gifts and strengths with the group.
 He entered into a mentoring relationship with Art and discovered he had leadership skills.
 When Ethan went off to college he became a leader at his campus ministry and now leads dozens of other students as they seek to grow in their faith.

-Whitney, as it turns out had a recent suicide attempt and regularly engaged in self-injury.
+Tiffany, as it turns out had a recent suicide attempt and regularly engaged in self-injury.
 She had difficulties trusting others due to trauma she experienced as a child.
 She found hope and healing through a mentoring relationship with Jillian who taught her how to love and be loved.
 She is married today and lives a whole life.

-Carissa has settled down, SOME.
+Candice has settled down, SOME.
 She was able to discover her heart bled for orphans after the youth group went through the 30 Hour Famine.
 Her heart was wrecked by the overwhelming need she saw in the kids.
 She finished high school and became involved in the organization International Justice Mission that her mentor Trudy told her about.
 She is currently in school working on a degree in International Law and intends to devote he life work to freeing captives in the sex trade and bringing justice to the oppressors.

 Engaging students in an important skill youth workers must have if they are to be effective in impacting the world through the students they are called to reach.
 Before we can invite them into the redemptive kingdom work God has for them they first need to be engaged in a community that will equip them for such work.